cansavvy/DataTrail_ReOrg/docs/02_getting_data_05_basic_commands.md

 print(mtcars)
 ```

 Recall that in R, the **Console** is where commands can be typed and entered for R to run.
-When R is ready to accept a command a greater than sign will be displayed.
+When R is ready to accept a command, a greater than sign will be displayed.
 An alternative to calling the `print` function is to simply type the name of the object in the Console and press enter.
 In general printing an entire object is not advisable just in case the object is quite large.
 In this case your screen would overflow with text!

 ```r
 mtcars